nmfaulkner/code-rabbit/README.md

 ### LLM Service

 I created a fake-llm-client.ts that implements the LLMService interface.
 I just used faker here to generate fake data for development and testing.
-My LLMService calls this client with try/catch logic to handle errors.
+My LLMService calls this client with try/catch logic to handle errors and time outs.

 ### Testing